 Believe it or not, there was a time when the economy was predictable.
 Now it’s more of a distant relic than a familiar memory.
-Market crashes and corrections were the exception at the time, while repetition of tried-and-true business theories were the norm (think Malcolm Gladwell’s 10,000 hour rule).
+Market crashes and corrections were the exceptions at the time, while repetition of tried-and-true business theories was the norm (think Malcolm Gladwell’s 10,000 hour rule).

-As a result, strategic planning became highly systematized and an all too familiar organizational pattern took root.
+As a result, strategic planning and goal setting became highly systematized and an all-too-familiar organizational process took root.
 It looked like this:

 - Conduct an annual meeting and set goals.